-Aviation personnel have a responsibility to identify and report conflicts and incidents through the Interagency SAFECOM System to assist in the resolution of airspace conflicts.
+Aviation personnel have a responsibility to identify and notify the Air Route Traffic Control Center (ARTCC) and report conflicts and incidents through the Interagency SAFECOM System to assist in the resolution of airspace conflicts.
 When a conflict or incident occurs, it may indicate a significant aviation safety hazard.
 Conflicts may include near mid-air collisions (NMAC), TFR intrusions, and FTA communication non-compliance.
 Further guidance is available in the NWCG Standards for Airspace Coordination, Chapter 8.